dassoumyamoy00/dassoumyamoy00/README.md

 ## Hello World! 👋 I'm Soumyamoy Das

 ### Who am I? 🧐
-I am an innovative and passionate software developer having almost 2 years of industry experience in developing robust applications.
+I am an innovative and passionate software developer having almost 2 years of technical experience in developing robust applications.
 I am interested in problem solving, open-source projects and to explore new domains.
 Hence, most of the time I'm busy in learning some new tech stuff beyond my domain and job prospects 😄.
 <br><br>
 I am avid listener of music of various genres and languages.
 So after a tedious coding session and design discussion, it's always the music and a cup of coffee to rejuvenate the potential back!
 For the me-time, it's always getting glued to some documentaries 😎.
 And yes, I am a reader of non-fiction literature & articles, and also love to paint my imaginations.